 Give Your Kids Time to Adjust

-Moving in the middle of the school year in Newburyport will certainly be hectic and fraught with difficulties, and, as a result, we often want our kids to adjust quickly so we can get back to normal.
+Moving in the middle of the school year in Essex County will certainly be hectic and fraught with difficulties, and, as a result, we often want our kids to adjust quickly so we can get back to normal.
 But you simply must be patient and give them time.
 A little patience and understanding on your part will make the transition much easier for them.
 It’s a huge emotional adjustment that takes time and varies from individual to individual.

 Tour the School and Meet the New Teacher(s)